Bendigo … Isn’t there a bank there?

 We didnt find any gold.
 But we did discover a lot more about Australia’s most historically significant finance centre.

 Bendigo’s goldrush brought an influx of migrants to the city and, within a year, transformed it from a sheep station to a major settlement in the newly proclaimed Colony of Victoria.
-With the goldrush came an asset that would later launch Bendigo national fame – Bendigo Bank.
+With the goldrush came an asset that would later launch it to national fame – Bendigo Bank.